Getting an Interview

-I applied through an employee referral and the process took 3 weeks - interviewed at Goodby, Silverstein & Partners in March 2010.
+I applied online.
+The process took 1 day – interviewed at Goodby, Silverstein & Partners (San Francisco, CA) in March 2014.

 The company seemed very chill.
 I noticed the dress code was casual and employees can bring their pets in which I thought was cool.
 The interviewing process itself was fairly standard.
 Meeting with two people, each interview took about 25-30 minutes each.
 I was asked what it is about marketing that interests me, what marketing projects I've worked on and what I know about the company.
 What happened after the interview is what was a huge let down for me.
 I was told they would contact me for a follow up group interview.
 I tried to get in touch with the company to follow up on my status and didn't hear back for weeks.
 And I heard I didn't get the job through word of mouth which isn't the most professional way to go about this.